search

 console.log(count); // Output: 2

 JavaScript hoists variable declarations to the top of their scope but leaves their initializations in place.
-This can cause unexpected behavior when using var.
+With var, the variable is initialized to undefined during hoisting, which can cause unexpected behavior.

 console.log(name); // Output: undefined